Set up Package Manager

 License

-Posit Package Manager requires a valid Advanced license file.
-If you think you have a valid license file, just upload via the file input and it will be validated.
+Package Manager requires an Advanced license file.
+If you have a license file, upload it via the file input to validate it.
 If you don’t have a license file, please contact Posit sales.

 Uploading a valid license